 The amount of the fees paid to Stephens will affect the interest rate paid on the Deposit Accounts.
-The fee retained by Stephens will vary but will not exceed two hundred basis points (200 bps or 2.00%), exclusive of the fees paid to the Service Providers.
-The total amount of the fee Stephens charges affects the amount of interest payable to customers on their Deposit Accounts since the higher Stephens fee is, the lower the amount of interest is paid to Stephens customers.
+Stephens' compensation, exclusive of the fees paid to Pershing and IntraFi, for the Bank Sweep Program as applied to all clients will not exceed 6% per annum on the aggregate balances in the Deposit Accounts at the program banks.
+The total amount of the fee Stephens charges affects the amount of interest payable to clients on their Deposit Accounts since the higher Stephens' fee is, the lower the amount of interest that is paid to Stephens' clients.

-Stephens charges investment advisory fees as a percentage of client assets under management, which includes cash assets in the Bank Sweep Program.
-This means that clients will pay Stephens an investment advisory fee in addition to the fees charged in the Bank Sweep Program which are described above.
+Stephens charges investment advisory fees as a percentage of client assets under management which includes cash assets in the Bank Sweep Program.
+This means that clients will pay Stephens' investment advisory fee in addition to the fees charged in the Bank Sweep Program which are described above.
 More information on the current rates of return and fees is available at www.stephens.com/investment-disclosures/, which is incorporated herein.